e-mail: bok@dhit.pl

 • They exhibit very high magnetic induction on the surface of the magnet,

-• Wide application in the industry of new technologies – are used in computer drives, electric motors, medical apparatus and other advanced devices.
+• Key role in the industry of new technologies – find application in hard drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets:

-• They are prone to breaking as they are extremely fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+• They can break as they are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

-• Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of children's health.
-Additionally, small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these products have the potential to complicate diagnosis in case of swallowing.

 The magnet coating is made of nickel, so be cautious if you have an allergy.

-Magnets will crack or alternatively crumble with careless joining to each other.
-You can't approach them to each other.
-At a distance less than 10 cm you should hold them very strongly.
+Magnets will crack or crumble with careless connecting to each other.
+Remember not to approach them to each other or hold them firmly in hands at a distance less than 10 cm.

 Under no circumstances should neodymium magnets be brought close to GPS and smartphones.